lzim/teampsd/chapter_2_manifesto.md

 - Team PSD **_platforms_** are designed to increase visual production controls (kanban/signboard; andon alerts).
 - Note: VA uses Lean as a primary approach to healthcare quality improvement.

+#### Andon Alerts

+- Team PSD uses **_Andon Principles_** to manage bug reports and triage **as soon as possible.**
+- Team PSD follows three core ideas when addressing an andon.
+  - **Scope** - Analyze the impact of the issue and determine who the critical users are that need to be informed.
+  - **Alert** - As soon as scoping is complete inform the impacted users of the issue and how to track it's resolution.
+Providing work arounds if needed.
+  - **Communicate** - Until the issue is resolved maintain open lines of communication and provide consistent status updates.

 ### Scrum

 **Team PSD integrates Scrum** principles because: